RevoU-FSSE-2/week-9-andalanaldi/README.md

 3. Successfully connect Database into Node JS

 Author successfully connected Database into Node.js.
 Not only that, it also connected into postman for testing GET, POST, PUT and DELETE (CRUD) methods.
-The screenshots will be attached if there is time left to do that.

 #### Database to Node JS Connection
 ![proof](https://github.com/RevoU-FSSE-2/week-9-andalanaldi/blob/main/W9-Assignment-Screenshots/successfully%20connected%20mysql%20and%20nodejs.JPG/?raw=true)